Aiven-Open/.github/profile/README.md

 # Aiven Open

-**Aiven Open** is where all open source projects made and maintained by Aiven and the Aiven Open Source Program Office (OSPO) live.
+**Aiven Open** is where all open source projects made and maintained by Aiven live.
 These projects are actively looking for external contributors (individuals, as well as organisations).
 And in some cases (like Karapace), the project might see contribution from our Product teams as well.
 This is where you'll find the Klaw project, the Prometheus-Exporter for OpenSearch, all our Kafka Connectors, and more.

 Please review this Organisation's [Code of Conduct](https://github.com/Aiven-Open/.github/blob/main/CODE_OF_CONDUCT.md), and ways to report concerns.